Loren Cameron

-Loren Rex Cameron (August 28, 1959 - November 18, 2022) was an American photographer, author and transgender activist.
-His work includes portraits and self-portraits consisting of transsexual bodies in both clothed and nude form.
+Loren Rex Cameron (March 13, 1959 – November 18, 2022) was an American photographer, author and transgender activist.
+His work includes portraits and self-portraits consisting of transsexual bodies, particularly trans men, in both clothed and nude form.

 Biography

-Loren Rex Cameron was born in Pasadena, California on August 28, 1959.
-In 1969, after his mother's death, he moved to rural Arkansas where he lived as a self-described tomboy on his father's farm.
+Loren Rex Cameron was born in Pasadena, California, on March 13, 1959.
+In 1969, after his mother's death, he moved to Dover, Arkansas, where he lived as a self-described tomboy on his father's farm.
 By the age of 16, Cameron identified as a lesbian and encountered homophobia in the small town where he lived.
 At this time, Cameron quit school and left home to seek work as a construction worker and other blue collar employment.

 In 1979, he moved to the San Francisco Bay Area where he identified socially with the lesbian community until the age of 26, when he confronted his dissatisfaction with his body and was excluded from the lesbian community.
 Cameron's interest in photography coincided with the beginning of his transition from female to male, which he documented photographically.
-In 1993 Cameron began studying the basics of photography and started photographing the transsexual community.
-Since 1994, he has given lectures on his work at universities, educational conferences and art institutes.
+In 1993, Cameron began studying the basics of photography and started photographing the transgender community.
+He gave lectures on his work at universities, educational conferences and art institutes.
 By 1995, Cameron's photographs had been shown in solo exhibitions in San Francisco, Minneapolis, and Los Angeles.

+Cameron died by suicide at his home in Berkeley, California, on November 18, 2022, at the age of 63.
+He had been in poor health due to congestive heart failure, and his sister told The New York Times that he had become withdrawn from family and friends.
+His death was not publicly reported until February 2023.